apache/beam/beam-site/documentation/programming-guide.md

 > **Note:** When you create your `DoFn`, be mindful of the [General Requirements for Writing User Code for Beam Transforms](#transforms-usercodereqs) and ensure that your code follows them.

 {:.language-java}
 A `DoFn` processes one element at a time from the input `PCollection`.
-When you create a subclass of `DoFn`, you'll need to provide type paraemters that match the types of the input and output elements.
+When you create a subclass of `DoFn`, you'll need to provide type parameters that match the types of the input and output elements.
 If your `DoFn` processes incoming `String` elements and produces `Integer` elements for the output collection (like our previous example, `ComputeWordLengthFn`), your class declaration would look like this:

 ```java
 static class ComputeWordLengthFn extends DoFn<String, Integer> { ... }